LedaMC-izubiaurre/grimoirelab-tutorial/graal/cocom.md

 **Note:** You can invoke other available backends in a similar way.

+**Note:** Graal backends aren't self-contained and rely on third party tools you might need to install separatedly.
+See its [README.md](https://github.com/chaoss/grimoirelab-graal/blob/master/README.md).

 ## Using Graal as a program

 - Let's start our analysis with the host repository itself.
 As you can see the positional parameter is added with the repository url and `git-path` flag is used to define the path where the git repository will be cloned.